 - Designating multiple beneficiaries

 Paying income tax on most retirement distributions

 Most inherited assets such as bank accounts, stocks, and real estate pass to your beneficiaries without income tax being due.
 However, that's not usually the case with 401(k) plans and IRAs.

-Beneficiaries pay ordinary income tax on distributions from 401(k) plans and traditional IRAs.
-With Roth IRAs and Roth 401(k)s, however, your beneficiaries can receive the benefits free from income tax if all of the tax requirements are met.
+Beneficiaries pay ordinary income tax on distributions from pretax 401(k) accounts and traditional IRAs.
+With Roth IRAs and Roth 401(k) accounts, however, your beneficiaries can receive the benefits free from income tax if all of the tax requirements are met.
 That means you need to consider the impact of income taxes when designating beneficiaries for your 401(k) and IRA assets.